2021 Tampa Bay Rays season

 The 2021 Tampa Bay Rays season was the 24th season of the Tampa Bay Rays franchise and their 14th as the Rays.
-The Rays played their home games at Tropicana Field as members of Major League Baseball's American League East Division.
+The Rays played their home games at Tropicana Field as members of Major League Baseball's American League East.

 The Rays finished with a 100–62 record, winning the American League East division title for the second consecutive season.
 It was the first time in franchise history the Rays repeated as division champions, and the first time in franchise history the Rays won 100 games.
 Manager Kevin Cash was named the American League Manager of the Year.
-However, they were upset in the Division Series, losing in 4 games to the Boston Red Sox.
+However, they were upset in the ALDS, losing in 4 games to the Boston Red Sox.